 ObjectAPI is an interface specification to describe the boundaries of your software modules in an object format.

-ObjectAPI sees the world as a set of interface modules, which together form an interface layer.
-Each module is encapsulated in one ObjectAPI document.
+ObjectAPI sees the world as a set of object interfaces organizes in module.
+A module is encapsulated in one ObjectAPI document.

 The specification describes the details how to write such a ObjectAPI document.